THEOplayer/iOS-Connector/Code/Sideloaded-TextTracks/README.md

 In case that the presentation timestamp is not known, or it cannot be obtained, the `automaticTimestampSyncEnabled` property can be enabled to estimate the value of the PTS and automatically set the X-TIMESTAMP-MAP in the WEBVTT file.
 This property is defined on the class `SSTextTrackDescription`.
-Since the value is calculated retrospectively, this will cause a re-toggle of the enabled text track.
+Since the value is calculated retrospectively, it will cause a re-toggle of the enabled text track.
+This might cause a brief flash when a cue is present while the syncing takes effect.

 ## Caching